Mastering the Flash

 Due to the small size of the light source, the flash is very harsh and can cause all kinds of image problems – from deep shadows to bright, unwanted highlights.
 You can help avoid this by either purchasing a flash diffuser or by making your own.
 A light, thin translucent material over the flash will ‘soften’ the light.

-You can also use a non-translucent piece of material like card to direct the flash at the ceiling, which will bounce the light back down.
+You can also use a non-translucent piece of material like a card to direct the flash at the ceiling, which will bounce the light back down.
 However, this won’t work with high ceilings, as most pop-up flashes aren’t powerful enough.

 Flash exposure compensation